-Often this earnout payments is used in order to bridge the valuation gap.
-If a person selling the business is asking more price than what is asked by the buyer than in that case earnout provision is helpful.
-The seller gets paid only if the predetermined future level of EBITDA or financial targets as decided by the parties concerned is achieved.
+Often this earnout payment is used to bridge the valuation gap.
+If a person is selling the business is asking more price than what is asked by the buyer, than in that case, such provision is helpful.
+The seller gets paid only if the predetermined future level of EBITDA or financial targets, as decided by the parties concerned, is achieved.

 Examples of the Earnout Payments

-So the owner asks for the $ 400 million as the price for his business which Mr. Y denied agreeing.
-To reach to a solution and bridge the gap parties decided to use an earnout method where it is decided that the upfront cash payment will be made of $ 200 million to the seller or the owner of X ltd by Mr. Y and earnout payment of $ 200 million will be given in case the if the earnings reach at the level of $ 300 million with the period of four years window or else $ 100 million will be given as the earnout money to the seller if the sales reach the level of only $ 150 million and if these targets are not met than seller will not be paid anything in future.
+So the owner asks for the $ 400 million as the price for his business, which Mr. Y denied agreeing.
+To reach to a solution and bridge, the gap parties decided to use an earnout method where it is decided that the upfront cash payment will be made of $ 200 million to the seller or the owner of X ltd by Mr. Y and earnout payment of $ 200 million will be given in case the if the earnings reach at the level of $ 300 million with the period of four years window or else $ 100 million will be given as the earnout money to the seller if the sales reach the level of only $ 150 million and if these targets are not met then the seller will not be paid anything in future.

-So in the present case, it is decided that the seller will get paid $ 5 million per year for the next three years in case the business under new buyer achieves EBITDA of $ 25 million per year.
+So in the present case, it is decided that the seller will get paid $ 5 million per year for the next three years in case the business under the new buyer achieves EBITDA of $ 25 million per year.